Ganesh2609/SequenceAlignment-CPP-/README.md

 - `dynamic_programming.cpp`: Contains the implementation of the global sequence alignment algorithm using the dynamic programming approach.
 - `divide_and_conquer.cpp`: Contains the implementation of the global sequence alignment algorithm using the divide-and-conquer approach.
+- `Report.pdf` : Contains the detailed analysis of thes dynamic programming and divide and conquer approach to sequence alignment

 ## How to Run